Tuesday, May 26Colorado Business & Community

 Walk into almost any local restaurant, gym, or salon and you'll hear a version of the same frustration: "We can't compete with the chains.
 They're everywhere."
 It sounds like a budget problem.
 It isn't.
 Chains don't win because they're better.
 They win because they're already familiar when the decision gets made.
 And by the time a new resident is looking for a place to become a regular, that decision is closer to finished than most local business owners realize.
 The Game Is Habit, Not Discovery Most local businesses think customers find them when they need them.
 Search for a coffee shop, pick one, maybe come back.
 That's not how it works.
 Oxford University and WPP Media's research across 1.2 million consumer purchase journeys found that 84% of purchase decisions are driven b...

-What Greenwood Village Roofers Say Homeowners Get Wrong Before They Call
+What Colorado Roofers Say Homeowners Get Wrong Before They Call

-What Greenwood Village Roofers Say Homeowners Get Wrong Before They Call
+What Colorado Roofers Say Homeowners Get Wrong Before They Call

 We asked five local roofing companies the same question.
 Their answers reveal something every homeowner in this neighborhood should know.
-There is a version of this that plays out every year in Greenwood Village.
-Hail hits.
-Homeowners start calling.
+There is a version of this that plays out every year, hail hits and homeowners start calling.
 They make fast decisions under pressure, choose the wrong company, miss coverage they were entitled to, or pay more than they should have.
 By the time things go sideways, there is not much anyone can do.
 The roofers who have been working in this neighborhood for years have seen it happen enough times to have strong opinions about where it starts.
 We asked five of them the same question: what is the biggest mistake homeowners make before they call a roofer?
 Their answers are different.
 The pattern underneath them is the same.
-Con...
+Constantine Anest, Et...

-The Businesses That Win in Greenwood Village Are Not Competing the Way You Think
+The Businesses That Win Are Not Competing the Way You Think

-The Businesses That Win in Greenwood Village Are Not Competing the Way You Think
+The Businesses That Win Are Not Competing the Way You Think

 Business Growth

 A Position Problem, Not a Quality Problem There is a moment every service business owner recognizes.
 You did great work.
 The client was happy.
 They said they would tell everyone they know.
 And they probably meant it.
 But six months later, a homeowner three houses over needed exactly what you do.
 They did not call you.
 They had never heard of you.
 They found someone else through a Google search, got three quotes, and went with the middle price.
 You were not in that conversation.
 You were not even close to it.
 That is not a quality problem.
 It is a position problem.
-And it is more common in Greenwood Village than most business owners want to admit.
+And it is more common than most business owners want to admit.
 Downstream Is Where Everyone Loses The majority of service business marketing is built around the moment of active need.
-Someone's...
+Someone's roof is leaking.
+The...

-Before the storm hits, before the leak starts.
-These are five roofing companies worth knowing.
-Most Greenwood Village homeowners do not think about their roof until something goes wrong.
+Before it hails, before the leak starts.
+These are five roofing companies worth getting to know.
+Most homeowners do not think about their roof until something goes wrong.
 A hailstorm hits.
 A leak appears.
 The ceiling starts to stain.
 And suddenly they are standing in the driveway, phone in hand, calling three companies they found in a search ten minutes ago.
 Companies they know nothing about, making a decision that could easily run into five figures.
 That is the worst possible moment to be choosing a roofer.
 The businesses that earn the most trust in this neighborhood are not the ones with the biggest ad budget.
 They are the ones homeowners already know.
 The ones whose name comes up at a neighbor's dinner table.
-The ones who show up before the emergency, not becaus...
+The ones who show up before the emergency, not because of it.
+What...

 You Don’t Need More Market.
 You Need to Own One.